Persona 5 Strikers

 Persona 5 Strikers is an action role-playing game developed by Omega Force and P-Studio and published by Atlus.
 The game is a crossover between Koei Tecmo's Dynasty Warriors franchise and the Persona series developed by Atlus.
-The game's narrative is set half a year after the events of Persona 5 (2016), and follows Joker and the rest of the Phantom Thieves of Hearts as they investigate a series of mysterious events involving people across Japan.
+The game's narrative is set half a year after the events of Persona 5, and follows Joker and the rest of the Phantom Thieves of Hearts as they investigate a series of mysterious events involving people across Japan.

 Persona 5 Strikers was released in Japan for Nintendo Switch and PlayStation 4 in February 2020, with a worldwide release for those consoles and Windows in February 2021.
-The game received generally favorable reviews from critics and sold over 1.5 million copies by June 2021.
+The game received generally positive reviews from critics and sold over 2 million units by November 2023.